 Europe

-As with countries located in America, developers in Europe earn different amounts depending on the country they are based in.
+As with countries located in the Americas, developers in Europe earn varying amounts depending on their country.
 As a rule, Node.js developers in Western European countries have a much higher base income than those located in Eastern European countries.

-Likewise, a Node.js developer in Germany has an average salary of $67K per year.
-On the other side, countries like Ukraine and Bulgaria have a professional IT workforce but offer lower incomes.
+Likewise, a Node.js developer in Germany earns an average salary of $67K per year.
+On the other hand, countries like Ukraine and Bulgaria have a robust professional IT workforce but they command lower salaries.
 For example, Ukrainian Node.js developers earn around $40K per year.

 Source: Glassdoor, Indeed, PayScale